intel-analytics/ipex-llm-tutorial/ch_2_Quick_Start/README.md

 > **Related Readings**
 >
-> For how to install WSL on your windows, refer to [here](https://bigdl.readthedocs.io/en/latest/doc/UserGuide/win.html#install-wsl2) for more information.
+> For how to install WSL on Windows, refer to [here](https://bigdl.readthedocs.io/en/latest/doc/UserGuide/win.html#install-wsl2) for more information.

 #### 1.2.2 Create Environment
-We suggest using Python 3.9 for BigDL-LLM.
-To create an environment with Python 3.9, run:
+We suggest Python 3.9 with BigDL-LLM.
+To create a Python 3.9 environment, run:
 ```
 conda create -n llm-tutorial python=3.9
 ```